 +39 055 281941

-Zeb: This unique bistro and gastonomia is situated at the foot of the hill heading up to Piazzale Michelangelo.
-Chef ALberto Navari and his mamma Giuseppina prepare delicious cold cuts and creative Tuscan dishes.
+Zeb: This unique bistro and gastonomia are situated at the foot of the hill heading up to Piazzale Michelangelo.
+Chef Alberto Navari and his mamma Giuseppina prepare delicious cold cuts and creative Tuscan dishes.
 Be sure to save room for their delicious desserts!

 Via San Miniato, 2, Florence, Italy

 Cantinetta dei Verrazzano: What do you get when you mix a forno (baker’s oven) with a cantinetta (small wine cellar)?
 Cantinetta dei Verrazzano.
 Pick your wine from the family’s estate in Chianti, and enjoy some traditional focaccia and salami.

 Via Dei Tavolini 18/R, 50122, Florence, Italy